Broccoli Sunshine Salad: Sweet & Salty Cold Summer Salad

 Step 2.
 Fry the bacon, let drain and cool then crumble and refrigerate until ready to serve.

 Step 3.
 Combine the veggies.
-Toss the broccoli, onion and raisins in a large bowl, mixing to combine all of the ingredients.
+Combine broccoli, onion and raisins in a large bowl, mixing to combine all of the ingredients.
 Cold salads are one of my favorite ways to eat camping vegetables.

 Step 4.
 Make the dressing by blending the vinegar, sugar and mayo.

 Step 5.
-Add the dressing to the broccoli mixture, stirring to completely combine the salad and the dressing.
+Pour the dressing over the broccoli mixture, stirring to completely combine the salad and the dressing.
 Set in refrigerator or cooler until ready to serve.
 Try to allow the flavors to marry for at least 2 hours, if possible or several days if you want to prepare as part of your make ahead camping meals.

 Step 6.
 Right before serving, add the bacon and sunflower seeds to the salad, mixing to combine all the ingredients.
 Top with cheddar cheese, if desired and serve cold.